-You can reach Visual Composer users and team members in Public Slack and Official Facebook Group.
+You can reach Visual Composer users and team members in the Facebook Group.
 Please review our Code of Conduct and make sure to follow our ground rules before joining.
-Remember, the community consist of people like you and everyone is donating its personal time (including Visual Composer core team).
+Remember, the community consist of people like you and everyone is donating their personal time (including the Visual Composer core team).

 We have a few ground rules that we ask people to adhere to.
 This isn’t an exhaustive list of things that you can't-do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.
-This code applies equally to founders, mentors and those seeking advice and guidance.
-Violations of this code may affect a person's ability to participate in discussions in our slack.
+This code applies equally to founders, mentors, and those seeking advice and guidance.
+Violations of this code may affect a person's ability to participate in discussions in our community group.

 - Be friendly and patient.